Power Query in Mac Excel

 getdata3

-If you look at the options you have on your Mac you will miss important options, you have them in Excel for Windows but not have them on the Mac on this moment.
+If you look at the options that you have on your Mac you miss a few important options, you find them in Excel for Windows but not have them on the Mac on this moment.

 2. From folder